life0fun/growingtree/appom/README.md

 4. Relative position.
 We use absolution position for inner elements(nav list and sidebar list).
 We need to set position context for those inner elements inside their parents, li. using position:relative.
 So absolute position of inner element inside its parent, and parent set relative position context for inner element.

     .nav ul.nav-ul li { position: relative; }

+5. How to nav bar to left side when screen is small and on top when screen is big.
+The key is applying different css rules based on media query.

+First, normally, div.nav { position: absolute; width: 230px; z-index: 0}
+the main area z-index is 9000, so absolute left panel will be overlapped.

+when @media (min-width: 768px), width is auto, no absolute position.
+    { .nav {height:35px; width: auto; z-index:2000}}

+When slide btn clicked, add .slide class, transform translateX to right shift.
+    .slide-right .main-area,.slide-right .sidebar{ -webkit-transform:translateX(230px); }

+6. Float left avatar and float:right timestamp.
+   For each thing entry div, float:left avatar and float:right timestamp.
+   The middle div contains upper span of user name and lower span of content. both float:left to align left.